PollyEdaline/Accretion-Modpack/README.md

 - Added *Scavenger Bingo*!
 "A gamemode that randomly generates a challenge board for each run.
 Complete a row of 5 spaces horizontally, vertically, or diagonally on your board to get a bingo.
 Winning or losing without achieving a bingo will reset your run to Ground Zero."
 - Removed *Melting Pot* by Shasocais.
 Never received the polish I hoped it would, hopefully will be able to add back later!
 - Removed *ArtiTweaks* as it's no longer needed.
+- Removed *Cheat Unlocks* to provide a more vanilla experience.
+Feel free to add it back yourself, though.

 **3.0.2**
 - Added a [community](https://pollychan.itch.io/accretion-modpack/community) on itch.io where people can post feedback and report bugs.